Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How can I finance a new roof?

 Depending on the size of your roof and the materials you choose, this type of renovation could run up a bill anywhere from $7,000 to $25,000.
-Homeowner’s have recommended using home equity loans where they borrow a line of credit from the money they’ve already paid towards the principal of their home loan.
+Some homeowners have recommended using home equity loans where they borrow a line of credit from the money they’ve already paid towards the principal of their home loan.
+Others recommend home improvement personal loans.

 Additional costs for roof installation